Czech billionaire Kellner killed in Alaska helicopter crash

 (1 = 0.8490 euros)

-Reporting by Jan Lopatka, Jason Hovet; additional reporting by Robert Muller; editing by Louise Heavens and Jason Neely
+Reporting by Jan Lopatka, Jason Hovet; additional reporting by Robert Muller in Prague and Peter Szekely in New York; editing by Louise Heavens, Jason Neely and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.